Updated · Feb 11, 2024

 According to recent SEO statistics, search engine optimization is crucial for finding new customers.
 Organic searches are the main revenue source for a vast majority of e-commerce stores and business owners.

 It is a sad truth that most of us will never become SEO experts, as its complexity is such that it can take a lifetime for you to even scratch the surface.
-Having some insight about the algorithm’s inner workings definitely helps, but that is not information available to the public and most of us can only dream about accessing it.
+Having some insight into the algorithm’s inner workings definitely helps, but that is not information available to the public and most of us can only dream about accessing it.

 Determination and will are, however, a magical thing that can lead us to do the impossible.
 It’s not all bad news after all.

 You can use the SEO statistics above to improve your knowledge on the topic of search engine optimization, as well as your web presence and business.